 Connect with current students and parents, engaging faculty and dynamic staff as you tour Laurel School.
-Laurel’s Lyman Campus Open House includes a presentation by Head of School Ann V. Klotz and opportunities to learn more about our curriculum, special programming, the admissions process and variable tuition.
+Laurel’s Lyman Campus Open House includes a presentation by Head of School Christina Breen and opportunities to learn more about our curriculum, special programming, the admissions process and variable tuition.
 REGISTER HERE!

 Take a Look@Laurel and discover the school that will inspire your daughter to think creatively and solve problems through an interdisciplinary curriculum and small classes taught by innovative faculty.
 Prospective parents will learn about how Laurel puts research into action to create an environment in which girls thrive.
 REGISTER HERE!